Thyroid Antithyroglobulin Antibody

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have a thyroid
+You may need this test if your healthcare provider thinks that you have a thyroid

 Thyroglobulin antibodies attack thyroglobulin proteins and can destroy the thyroid